SpyglassMC/Spyglass/README.md

 DHP can provide completions for simple commands:
 ![simple-completions](https://raw.githubusercontent.com/SPGoding/datapack-language-server/master/img/simple-completions.gif)

-For more complex NBT tags:
+For more complex NBT tags, with the help from [mc-nbt-paths](github.com/MrYurihi/mc-nbt-paths) contributed by MrYurihi, Levertion and Bassab03:
 ![nbt-tag-completions](https://raw.githubusercontent.com/SPGoding/datapack-language-server/master/img/nbt-tag-completions.gif)

-And also NBT paths:
+And also NBT paths, with the help from [mc-nbt-paths](github.com/MrYurihi/mc-nbt-paths) contributed by MrYurihi, Levertion and Bassab03:
 ![nbt-path-completions](https://raw.githubusercontent.com/SPGoding/datapack-language-server/master/img/nbt-path-completions.gif)

-FOR NBTS IN COMMANDS IN JSON TEXT COMPONENTS IN ITEM TAG NBTS, HANDLING THE ANOYYING ESCAPE AUTOMATICALLY FOR YOU:
+FOR NBTS IN COMMANDS IN JSON TEXT COMPONENTS IN ITEM TAG NBTS, HANDLING THE ANOYYING ESCAPE AUTOMATICALLY FOR YOU, though this shitty feature doesn't always work well:
 ![ohhhh-completions](https://raw.githubusercontent.com/SPGoding/datapack-language-server/master/img/ohhhh-completions.gif)

 ## Definition Comments